mbcrawfo/GenericMakefile/README.md

 #Limitations:
 * Assumes GNU make.
+* Timing does not work correctly with MacOS.
+See issue #6 for a workaround patch that allows timing in seconds on Mac.
 * Doesn't really support multiple types of source files in the same project.
 * No easy way to exclude files from the build.
 You can either change the extension of files to be excluded, or use preprocessor flags for